Manfred (drama): Background

-Because Manfred was written immediately after this, and because it regards a main character tortured by his own sense of guilt for an unmentionable offence, some critics consider it to be autobiographical, or even confessional.
-The unnamed but forbidden nature of Manfred's relationship to Astarte is believed to represent Byron's relationship with his half-sister Augusta.
+Because Manfred was written immediately after this, and because it concerns a main character tortured by his own sense of guilt for an unmentionable offence, some critics consider it to be autobiographical, or even confessional.
+The unnamed, but forbidden, nature of Manfred's relationship to Astarte is believed to represent Byron's relationship with his half-sister Augusta.

 Most of Manfred was written on a tour through the Bernese Alps in September 1816.
 The third act was rewritten in February 1817, since Byron was not happy with its first version.

 Plot

 Manfred is a Faustian noble living in the Bernese Alps.
 Internally tortured by some mysterious guilt, which has to do with the death of his most beloved, Astarte, he uses his mastery of language and spell-casting to summon seven spirits, from whom he seeks forgetfulness.
 The spirits, who rule the various components of the corporeal world, are unable to control past events and thus cannot grant Manfred's plea.
 For some time, fate prevents him from escaping his guilt through suicide.

 At the end, Manfred dies, defying religious temptations of redemption from sin.
 Throughout the poem he succeeds in challenging all of the authoritative powers he faces, and chooses death over submitting to the powerful spirits.
 Manfred directs his final words to the Abbot, remarking, "Old man! 'tis not so difficult to die".
 "The unconquerable individual to the end, Manfred gives his soul to neither heaven nor hell, only to death."